-Payment at Maturity (if held to maturity): On the maturity date, for each \$1,000 in principal amount of the Notes that you hold, you will receive an amount equal to the Indicative Note Value (as defined below).
-Due to the Index Adjustment Factor described below, and because the initial Indicative Note Value will be less than the principal amount, as described below, you will only receive a positive return on your investment if the level of the Index increases from the Trade Date to the Valuation Date by a percentage that is sufficient to offset the impact of the Index Adjustment Factor.
-Particularly if the level of the Index decreases, you may lose all or substantially all of the principal amount of the Notes.
-Indicative Note Value: For each \$1,000 in principal amount of the Notes, the Indicative Note Value was set on the Trade Date to an amount equal to \$1,000 multiplied by the Participation Rate, which equals \$970.
-Accordingly, the initial Indicative Note Value is less than the principal amount.
+Indicative Note Value: For each \$1,000 in principal amount of the Notes, the Indicative Note Value will be set on the Trade Date to an amount equal to \$1,000 multiplied by the Participation Rate, which equals \$970.
+Accordingly, the initial Indicative Note Value will be less than the principal amount.
 On each Index Trading Day (as defined below) thereafter on which a Market Disruption Event (as defined below) does not occur or is not continuing, the Indicative Note Value will equal: [Indicative Note Value on Prior Index Trading Day x (1 + Index Factor)] x (1 - Index Adjustment Factor) Participation Rate: 97% Index Factor: On any Index Trading Day, the Index Factor will be equal to: Closing Level of Index - Closing Level of Index on Prior Index Trading Day Closing Level of Index on Prior Index Trading Day Index Adjustment Factor: On any Index Trading Day after the Trade Date on which a Market Disruption Event does not occur or is not continuing, 0.65% multiplied by (a) the number of calendar days elapsed since the most recent Index Trading Day divided by (b) 365 (366 in a leap year).
-Initial Level: 178.4313, which was the closing level of the Index on the Trade Date.
+Initial Level: 248.0695, which was the closing level of the Index on the Trade Date.
 Final Level: The closing level of the Index on the Valuation Date.
-Early: Redemption: The Notes will not be redeemable at our option or at the option of any holders, except under the limited circumstances described below under the caption "Additional Terms of the Notes- Unavailability of the Level of the Index" and "-Hedging Disruption Events."
+Early Redemption: The Notes will not be redeemable at our option or your option, except under the limited circumstances described below under the caption "Additional Terms of the Notes-Unavailability of the Level of the Index" and "-Hedging Disruption Events."
 Principal at Risk: The Notes are NOT principal protected.
 You may lose all or a substantial portion of your principal amount at maturity.
 Calculation Agent: RBCCM is the Calculation Agent for the Notes, and will make all determinations as to the Indicative Note Value and any payments on the Notes.
 U.S. Tax Treatment: By purchasing a Note, each holder agrees (in the absence of a change in law, an administrative determination or a judicial ruling to the contrary) to treat the Notes as pre-paid cash-settled derivative contracts for U.S. federal income tax purposes.
 However, the U.S. federal income tax consequences of your investment in the Notes are uncertain and the Internal Revenue Service could assert that the Notes should be taxed in a manner that is different from that described in the preceding sentence.
 Please see the section below, "Supplemental Discussion of U.S. Federal Income Tax Consequences."

-Secondary Market: RBCCM (or one of its affiliates), though not obligated to do so, may maintain a secondary market in the Notes after the Issue Date.
-The amount that you may receive upon sale of your

-Notes prior to maturity may be less than the principal amount and/or the Indicative Note Value of your Notes.
+Secondary Market RBCCM (or one of its affiliates), though not obligated to do so, may maintain a secondary market in the Notes after the Issue Date.
+The amount that you may receive upon sale of your Notes prior to maturity may be less than the principal amount and/or the Indicative Note Value of your Notes.
 Listing: The Notes will not be listed on any securities exchange.

-Clearance and DTC global (including through its indirect participants Euroclear and Clearstream, Luxembourg as described under "Description of Debt Securities-Ownership and Book-Entry Issuance" in the prospectus).
+Clearance and Settlement: DTC global (including through its indirect participants Euroclear and Clearstream, Luxembourg as described under "Description of Debt Securities-Ownership and Book-Entry Issuance" in the prospectus).

-Terms Incorporated All of the terms appearing above the item captioned "Secondary Market" on the cover page and pages P-2 and P-3 of this pricing supplement.
+Terms Incorporated All of the terms appearing above the item captioned "Secondary Market" on the cover page and in the Master Note: pages P-2 and P-3 of this pricing supplement.